collector-bank/security-authentication-samples/readme.md

 ---
 ## Prerequisites
-In order to use Collector IdP you need to preregister by contacting Collector ??
-[TODO INSERT CONTACT INFO].
+In order to use Collector IdP you need to preregister by contacting [Collector](mailto:merchant@collectorbank.se).

 ### Authentication methods
 Specify which authentication methods you want to use Swedish BankID, Norwegain BankID or Finnish Tupas.